On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 The main theorem of the work is the following: \begin{resultado}[Uniqueness of the tangent cone] Let $T, \Gamma, \Sigma$ be as in Assumption \ref{A:general}.
 Further assume that $\Theta(T,0)=Q/2$.
-The tangent cone at $0$ is an open book and it is unique, i.e. it does not depend on the blow up sequence.
-Moreover, the current $T$ has a power rate of convergence to the unique tangent cone. \end{resultado} The previous statement in dimension $2$ was proved in \cite{delellis2021uniqueness}.
-We get the following structural consequence of the uniqueness of the tangent cone: \begin{resultado} Let $T$ be as in either Assumption \ref{convexbarrier} (convex barrier) or Assumption \ref{a:convexbarrierlocal} (Local convex barrier), then every tangent cone to $T$ at a boundary point $q$ is an open book.
-Moreover, we have: \begin{itemize} \item if $q \in \Gamma_i$ in the first case, then $\Theta(T,q)=Q_i/2$,
+Then, the tangent cone at $0$ is an open book and it is unique, meaning it does not depend on the blow up sequence.
+Moreover, the current $T$ converges to the unique tangent cone with a power rate. \end{resultado} The previous statement in dimension $2$ was proved in \cite{delellis2021uniqueness}.
+We consider the convex barrier assumption considered in \cite{AllPhD,AllB} and obtain the following structural consequence of the uniqueness of the tangent cone: \begin{resultado} Let $T$ be as in either Assumption \ref{convexbarrier} (convex barrier) or Assumption \ref{a:convexbarrierlocal} (Local convex barrier), then every tangent cone to $T$ at a boundary point $q$ is an open book.
+Moreover, we have: \begin{enumerate}[a)] \item if $q \in \Gamma_i$ in the first case, then $\Theta(T,q)=Q_i/2$,

-\item if $q \in \Gamma$ in the second case, then $\Theta(T,q)=Q/2$. \end{itemize} Thus there is a unique tangent cone for $T$ in both settings, convex barrier \ref{convexbarrier} and local convex barrier \ref{convexbarrier2}, at every boundary point.
-Moreover, the current $T$ has a power rate of convergence to the unique tangent cone. \end{resultado}
+\item if $q \in \Gamma$ in the second case, then $\Theta(T,q)=Q/2$. \end{enumerate} Thus there is a unique tangent cone for $T$ in both settings, convex barrier \ref{convexbarrier} and local convex barrier \ref{convexbarrier2}, at every boundary point.
+Moreover, the current $T$ has a power rate of convergence to the unique tangent cone. \end{resultado} In order to reduce the above theorem to Theorem \ref{t:uniquenessintroduction}, we need to classify tangent cones with Allard's convex barrier assumption.
+In \ref{t:ClassificationTgtConesConvexBarrier}, we classify those tangent cones relying on Lemma 5.1 \cite{AllB}.

 An essential consequence of the uniqueness of tangent cones, which will enable us to run the regularity theory in \cite{ianreinaldo2024regularity}, is a decomposition theorem.
 This decomposition theorem allows us to reduce the study of boundary singularities to the study of \textbf{flat} boundary singularities.
 In dimension $2$, the decomposition was proved by \cite{delellis2021uniqueness,delellis2021allardtype}. \begin{resultado}[Decomposition theorem] Let $T, \Gamma, \Sigma$ be as in Assumption \ref{A:general}.
 Further assume that $\Theta(T,0)=Q/2$.
-Let $C=\sum_{i=1}^N Q_i \a{H_i}$ be the unique tangent cone to $T$ at $0$ (where the representation of $C$ is such that the half-planes are distinct).
+Let $C=\sum_{i=1}^N Q_i \a{H_i}$ be the unique tangent cone to $T$ at $0$, where the half-planes $H_i$ in the representation are assumed to be distinct.
 Then there exists $\rho>0$ and area minimizing currents $T_1,T_2,...,T_N$ in $\bB_{\rho}$ such that